-The name fine fescue is actually a "coverall" for the various species of grasses in this group: red, chewings, hard, and sheep.
+The name "fine fescue" is actually a collective term for the various species of grasses in this group: red, chewings, hard, and sheep.
 Like the name implies, they are very fine textured with needle-like blades.
 Fine fescues are popular because of their shade tolerance.
 However, they do not tolerate heat and dry conditions.

-Kentucky Bluegrass is one of the most popular grasses in the North.
+Kentucky bluegrass is one of the most popular types in the North.
 It has a deep, green color and excellent texture.
 It grows well from seed, and is a popular choice for sod farms in the North.
 It grows from a very extensive system of rhizomes, underground stems that produce new plants.
 However, it does not grow well in deep shade.

 Ryegrass is easy to spot in a lawn due to its shine.
 Also, it leaves a "whitish" cast when mowed.
-It is a bunchgrass, which germinates quickly and is often found in grass seed mixtures with Kentucky bluegrass.
-It is primarily found in cool-season areas of the north, but may not survive as far north as Minnesota, Wisconsin or Canada.
+It is a bunchgrass, which germinates quickly and is often found in seed mixtures with Kentucky bluegrass.
+It is primarily found in cool-season areas of the North, but may not survive as far north as Minnesota, Wisconsin, or Canada.

 Popularity: Mid- to North U.S.